pjincz/continue.js/README.md

 It will bring lots' of chaos and complex, not only in library codes, but also in working codes.
 It will let your code nesting level exploded.

 So, I give `Auto Transfer` at least.
-As a result, each block and Each path in block have to have a `Transfer Action` in the end.
+As a result, each block(except `end block`) and Each path in block have to have a `Transfer Action` in the end.

 You can invoke `Transfer Action` is 3 ways: